I'm a music lover with an interest in animals, especially pet turtles.

 Turtles are a lot of fun to keep as pets.
-They range from extremely easy and low maintenance to very difficult high maintenance.
-Part of what makes a turtle easy or difficult to keep is what the type of turtle eats.
+They range from extremely easy and low maintenance to very difficult and high maintenance.
+Part of what makes a turtle easy or difficult to keep is what it eats.
 Some foods are more difficult to acquire or cost more than others, so keep their diet in mind when selecting the type of turtle you want.

 What Painted Turtles Eat

-When assessing what a turtle eats, think about it's native environment.
+When assessing what a turtle eats, think about its native environment.
 Ask yourself what you would eat if you were a turtle living in the area that the turtle lives.
 In this case, the painted turtle lives in North America in ponds, creeks, and rivers.
 They may eat the following:

 - small fish

 - reptile stick food

 It may be best to supplement baby painted turtles' diets with natural animal foods and move more toward the stick food as the baby grows older.
 Babies need to be fed more often than adults.
 Adults you can feed twice a week.

 Painted turtles are some of the easiest turtles to take care of.
 You can buy fish or worms at the bait store or pet store to give it some fresh food, but stick food works well (mostly).
 Of course, you can find your own worms and bugs outside to feed your turtle, too.